anklimov/lighthub/README.md

 # Platforms specific details:

-AVR version is basic, long tome in production and have all functions *DMX-out is software (DMXSimple) on pin3
+AVR version is basic, long time in production and have all functions *DMX-out is software (DMXSimple) on pin3

 **SAM3X8E**: (Tested.
+In production.
 Recomended hardware at current moment)
-* default PWM frequency
+* default PWM out frequency
 * both, DMX-in and DMX-out are hardware USART based.
 Use USART1 (pins 18 and 19) for DMX-out and DMX-in

 **ESP8266**: (Developed but not tested in production)